-That is nice, but it moves around the fact that SAP has no real IoT business, so why would I care what SAP has to say on this matter?
+That is nice, but it moves around that SAP has no real IoT business, so why would I care what SAP has to say on this matter?
 Why not reach out to a real IoT vendor and get their views.

 This article by Fortune receives a 1 out of 10 for accuracy.
 This appears to be another paid placement on the part of SAP to Fortune.

-Now SAP has been successful in the past when it brought little to the table, but it needed to have the ERP system in place to do so.
+Now SAP has been successful in the past when it brought little to the table, but it needed to have the ERP system to do so.
 In those cases, ERP did have the data that the connecting system required.
 But the issue is that SAP’s ERP systems only have a small subset of the “connected” device data in ERP.
-SAP’s best move would be to offer free services to migrate this data to ERP (not a good step in my estimation, but I am speaking here from what is right for SAP, not what is suitable for the customer).
+SAP’s best move would be to offer free services to migrate this data to ERP (not a good step in my estimation, but I am speaking here from what is right for SAP, not suitable for the customer).
 Then they can sell their customers Leonardo using the same logic they have always used to sell software that is not competitive through its inherent capabilities using the tried and true integration argument.